 So the diagnosis can sometimes be seen as a wake-up call to increase meat intake in a dog (low fat meat) and reduce carbs.

 You don't have to believe in any of that, but we are here to 'fly the flag' for dogs eating as natural (non processed foods as possible, and species appropriate, and for domestic dogs.
-That means mostly an animal meals (meat, bones and offal based diet).
+That means mostly animal meals (meat, bones, and offal based diet).
 Note if you are staying with commercial dog food, there are HIGH meat component options too.
-But there are specific requirements for dogs requiring low fat diets.
+But there are specific requirements for dogs requiring low-fat diets.

 LOW FAT DOG TREATS LOW FAT MEDIUM CHEWER PACK

 Low fat chicken & beef dog treats - NOT ideal.

 In keeping with the concept of meat based, but LOW processing, there is no such thing as natural Low fat chicken or beef dog treats.
 These animals typically contain around 10% animal fat in most of the meat cuts, and the only way to significantly reduce that in a dog treat is harsh, high temperature rendering that can significantly reduce the nutrition of the proteins and enzymes in the treat.

 Some sites recommend main dog food meals to be made from 'cooked skinless chicken breast or boiled hamburger' because they say boiling removes most of the fat.
 This is the hard retendering cooking methods that destroy much of the nutrition of the meat, and a good reason to use slow oven dried meat based dog treats as a supplement, from low fat sources.